Building Capacity

 So Copyright Protection is Automatic?

 Yes.
 Copyright applies to original literary and creative works the moment they are created.
-Photographs, artworks, student work, videos, blog posts, and Website content are just a few examples.
+Photographs, artworks, student work, videos, sound recordings, blog posts, and Website content are just a few examples.
 There are some things that are not copyrightable.
 For example: the expression of specific facts or ideas are protected by copyright, but not the facts or ideas themselves.
+To be protected, a work must be original and demonstrate a degree of creativity.
+It must also be in a fixed format (such as written or recorded).

 Are There Limitations and Exceptions to Copyright?